Giant Hogweed: How Safe Is It ?- How to Handle the Plant

 "A Federally listed noxious weed"

 And that's exactly what the Giant Hogweed does in some parts of the countries it has invaded.
-A full grown Hogweed can produce thousands of seeds each year.
-They are spread by wind and birds.
-If you thought that having one big beautiful Giant Hogweed in your garden will stay on big Hogweed, you thought wrong, which you well will be noticing the next year, when all those tiny seedlings stick their heads above ground in spring.
+A full grown Hogweed can produce thousands of seeds each year, which are spread by wind and birds.
+If you thought one big beautiful Giant Hogweed in your garden will stay one big Hogweed, you thought wrong.
+You will know that the next year when all those tiny seedlings stick their heads above ground in spring.